Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 #> [1] 28893.47
 ```

-There are many other data manipulation packages such as _data.table_ [@R-datatable] and _plyr_ [@R-plyr].
+There are many other data manipulation packages such as _data.table_ [@R-data.table] and _plyr_ [@R-plyr].
 Let's take a look at a few more examples.
 You will frequently find yourself looking at quantiles.
 You can use this data to set simple fences for segmentation.

 ```r